Culture of Bahrain: Arts, music and dance

 The music of Bahrain follows the traditional mode.
 It is elaborate and repetitive.
 It is played on the oud (an ancestor of the lute) and the rebab (a one-stringed instrument).
 Bahrain also has a folk dance tradition.
 The ardha is a men's sword dance, which is accompanied by traditional drummers and a poet, who sings the lyrics.

-A small number of feature films have been produced in the country; the first of which being the 1990 drama film The Barrier by Bassam Al-Thawadi.
+A small number of feature films have been produced in the country; the first of which being the 1971 Disney film Hamad and the Pirates, which features notable landmarks such as the Bab Al Bahrain and Mina Salman.
+This was followed in 1990 by drama film The Barrier, directed by Bassam Al-Thawadi.
 Cinemas have been popular establishments since the early 1920s when a makeshift movie theater was formed.